j-hannes/snap-tutorial/README.md

 how to use Snap for writing web applications.
 Therefore the tutorial is divided into multiple parts (chapters).
-Each chapter tries to contain just one new feature to learn, to keep single chapters as simple as possible and also to leave them independent from each other.
-Nothing is worse than already knowing the basics and wanting to learn a new feature xy from chapter 5 and finding out it continues with the example demonstrated in chapter 2 (hello Real World Haskell).
-Here the chapters are tried to be usable independently.
+Each chapter tries to contain just one new feature to learn, to keep single chapters as simple as possible and also to leave them independent from another.
+Nothing is worse than if you already know some basics and you want to learn a new feature xy from chapter 5 but then you find out it continues with the example demonstrated in chapter 2 (hello Real World Haskell).
+In this tutorial the applications which are created in each chapter are not depending eh other.

 Why do we need this?